-Mark is a litigator with first chair experience specializing in admiralty and marine matters.
+Mark Hill is a litigator with first chair experience specializing in admiralty and marine matters.

 In addition to marine claims, Mark is also an experienced appellate practitioner.
 He has also handled several other claims involving other areas of law including, but not limited to, insurance defense, business organization, construction law, commercial litigation, consumer protection, contracts, environmental law, exposure cases, property disputes, estate planning, and probate law.